NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

 The feasibility of converting a METviewer or METexpress query to a query that is suitable for a Couchbase document store is demonstrated.
-METviewer tends to create queries that

-utilize an array of explicit date strings, and by applying an algorithm using the predicate values these lists of dates can readily be converted to a list of keys for this proposed schema.
+METviewer tends to create queries that utilize an array of explicit date strings, and by applying an algorithm using the predicate values these lists of dates can readily be converted to a list of keys for this proposed schema.
 These keys can be used for a key value query into the Couchbase database and this new query will result in the best overall performance possible for Couchbase, and that performance will generally well exceed the performance of the original query against the MariaDB METviewer database.

-Alternatively, there will be many cases where the original query can be slightly modified into an N1QL query, changing the date strings into epochs, and this will result in a query with acceptable performance.
-METviewer usually requires a join between data and header tables and these joins need to be reduced.
+Alternatively, there will be many cases where the original query can be slightly modified into an N1QL query, like changing the date strings into epochs, and this will result in a query with acceptable performance.
+METviewer usually requires a join between data and header tables and these joins are eliminated in Couchbase with this schema.
 It is also advantageous to form the query with a subselect before applying the predicate.
-It is most performant to form the subselect with a date range.
+It is most performant to form the subselect with a date range of epochs.

 There is a distinct advantage with respect to the scalability.
-Where the MariaDB database performance degrades with increasing data volume, the Couchbase database can be scaled horizontally by adding nodes and rebalancing and the query times do not suffer much at all, as long as the schema is rational, no joins are used, subselects are used, and key value queries are used either for everything or for long running queries.
+Where the MariaDB database performance degrades with increasing data volume, the Couchbase database can be scaled horizontally by adding nodes and rebalancing, and the query times do not suffer much at all, as long as the schema is rational, no joins are used, subselects are used, and key value queries are used either for everything or for long running queries.

 Please refer to table 1.
 This table contains a summary of the test results.
-The key value queries have been bolded.
+The key value times have been bolded.
 In all cases the Couchbase key value times are either less (some are a factor of 10 smaller) or approximate to the SQL times.